mpjanani6-beep/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 Thus, Role-based prompting with ChatGPT is the most effective method for AI-powered summarization in educational content creation.

 ## Result
-Thus the program is executed.
+Thus the prompt is executed.